 Once you have created a product you may want to run a transaction to ensure everything is working correctly.
-The Stripe Payments Plugin comes with a feature that enables you to run a trial transaction using your test Stripe keys.
+The Stripe Payments Plugin comes with a feature that enables you to run a test mode transaction using your test Stripe keys.

 Follow this documentation if you would like to complete a test transaction of any products or services created using the Stripe Payments plugin.